Paperback: 416pp

 With his trademark blend of historical research and ‘what if’ fiction, Adam Macqueen captures the spirit of a frightening age in another spellbinding case that lifts the lid on the Eighties political establishment’s murkiest secrets.

-OUT APRIL 2025.
+OUT MARCH 2025.
 AVAILABLE FOR PRE-ORDER NOW

 Extracts